-- Health Care Access Fund taxes paid by HMOs and nonprofit health service plan corporations. - Special Revenue Fund proceeds from 0.65% surcharge on certain policies.
+Health Care Access Fund - taxes paid by HMOs and nonprofit health service plan corporations.

+Special Revenue Fund - proceeds from 0.65% surcharge.

 State General Fund - all other insurance taxes.
 (The proceeds from the tax on certain types of premiums are paid as aids to local fire and police departments.)